Our Blog

 Training

-Resistance training is a vital part of bulking, as it ensures that the calories are partitioned toward lean mass gain as much as possible.
+Resistance training is what makes the bulk a bulk.
+Without it, the calories partition toward fat instead of muscle.
 Muscle tissue requires three things to grow: adequate energy, sufficient amino acids, and a stimulus.
-The energy requirement is satisfied via the calorie surplus, the amino acids are provided by dietary protein, and the stimulus comes from resistance training.
-In particular, the resistance training must introduce increasing levels of stimulus for the muscle to work against.
-This is a concept known as progressive overload.
+The energy comes from the calorie surplus, the amino acids come from dietary protein, and the stimulus comes from resistance training.
+The resistance training has to introduce progressively higher levels of stimulus over time.
+This is the principle of progressive overload.

-In practice, what this means is that a trainee must work increasingly harder over time to continue to promote muscle growth.
-This involves increasing one or more of three different training variables: intensity, frequency, and volume.
-Intensity generally refers to the magnitude of the stimulus itself.
-In weight training, this is most easily achieved via adding weight to the bar, cable stack, etc. Volume refers to the number of sets and reps performed for a given muscle group.
-Finally, frequency is how many times per week a given muscle group is trained.
+In practice, progressive overload means working incrementally harder over time.
+There are three variables you can manipulate: intensity, volume, and frequency.
+Intensity refers to the magnitude of the stimulus itself, most easily increased by adding weight to the bar or cable stack.
+Volume refers to the number of sets and reps performed for a given muscle group.
+Frequency is how many times per week a muscle group is trained.

-Of these three factors, intensity tends to be the most feasible to improve over the long run.
-There are diminishing returns for increasing volume, and frequency is limited by recovery.
-Both of these are also restricted by feasibility, as many folks aren’t going to want to spend hours in the gym almost every day of the week.
-So once volume and frequency are set, the primary focus is on intensity.
+Of these three, intensity is generally the most feasible to keep improving over the long run.
+Volume has diminishing returns and frequency is capped by recovery capacity.
+Both are also constrained by feasibility since most people aren’t going to spend hours in the gym every day of the week.
+Once volume and frequency are set, the main lever you keep pulling is intensity.

 Cutting